 If you arrive with the group flight (or land before), you can join the Nonstop airport transfer to the resort.
-All your transport within the resort is taken care of.

 Experienced, fun, welcoming, knowledgeable and local, the Nonstop hosts are central to your course experience.
 Your host will ensure your course runs smoothly so you can focus on achieving your goals and having fun.
 They'll be on hand 24/7 for a chat, laugh, or to solve any problems.

 Each week your host will organise team socials and après for all the group to get involved in

 Stay on for a spring week after the course finishes.
 You'll have a season lift pass so it's just a case of booking extra accommodation.

 1% of revenues support environmental non-profits, including Protect Our Winters